 In this chapter, we begin our study of number theory in earnest.
 We discuss and prove a number of well-known and useful theorems in this interesting area of mathematics.
 The section headings for the chapter should give readers a good indication of the range of topics to be considered.
 Along the way, we will have occasion to take a brief look at the structure of the abstract spaces \mathbb{Z}n and \mathbb{U}n .
-The chapter concludes with a discussion of quadratic residues and a characterization of those positive integers that can be represented as a sum of two squares.
+The chapter concludes with a characterization of those positive integers that can be represented as a sum of two squares.

-3.1 Congruence
+3.1 CONGRUENCE